Malefica214/pub_sub_client/README.md

 ## Getting started

 You can clone this project and build your own docker image or run the service local.
-But if you prefer you can get our docker image.

 ## Install MQTT client - Mosquitto